Point evaluation in Paley--Wiener spaces: Introduction

 It is not difficult to see that the extremal problem \eqref{eq:extremalproblem} has a unique solution for fixed $p$ in the convex range $1 \leq p < \infty$.
 This extremal function $\varphi_p$ must then necessarily be even and consequently of the form

 where $(t_n)_{n\geq1}$ is a strictly increasing sequence of positive numbers.
-Our second main result on solutions of \eqref{eq:extremalproblem} and a crucial ingredient in the proof of Theorem~\ref{thm:korevaar} is the following quantitative version of Theorem~\ref{thm:zeroset}~(a).
+Our second main result on solutions of \eqref{eq:extremalproblem} and a crucial ingredient in the proof of Theorem~\ref{thm:korevaar} is the following quantitative version of Theorem~\ref{thm:zeroset}~(b).

 \begin{theorem} If $2 \leq p \leq 4$, then \begin{enumerate} \item[(a)] $t_1 \geq \frac{2}{\pi}$; \item[(b)] $t_{n+1} - t_n \geq \frac{2}{3}$ for every $n\geq1$. \end{enumerate} \end{theorem} We have verified that our methods allow us to improve both these bounds slightly; we could for instance have replaced $2/3$ by $0.6778$ in part (b).
 Here the point is, however, that $2/3$ is the exact bound required in the proof of Theorem~\ref{thm:korevaar}.
-The weaker bounds $t_1\geq\sqrt{2}/\pi$ and $t_{n+1}-t_n\geq3/5$ will be shown to hold respectively in the full range $0<p<\infty$ and for $2<p<\infty$.
+The weaker bounds $t_1\geq1/2$ and $t_{n+1}-t_n\geq3/5$ will be shown to hold respectively in the full range $0<p<\infty$ and for $2<p<\infty$.